mittalyash01/webdriverio-appium-JS/README.md

 * [Node JS](https://nodejs.org/en/download/) - Should be V16.x or higher version
 * Java (either from [Oracle](https://www.oracle.com/ca-en/java/technologies/downloads/) or [Open JDK](https://adoptium.net/)) - Version 8 or later
+* Appium (any version can be used; in this project Appium 2.0 version was used)
+* Appium Doctor
 * [Appium Inspector](https://github.com/appium/appium-inspector/releases)

 Optional: [Android Studio](https://developer.android.com/studio)  (to execute tests using emulator)